-Add some extra hours of homework to all of the demands mentioned before, and it seems like 24/7 is not enough to get the job done.
+Add some extra hours of homework to all the demands mentioned before, and it seems like 24/7 is not enough to get the job done.

-2. A sedentary lifestyle guarantees.
+2. A passive lifestyle guarantees.

 If undergrads are given more home assignments, they have less time for extracurricular and social life.